-On 8-15-20, at Lytle Creek Gun Range, my Marine brothers, sisters, and I will listen to a Marine bugler and bagpiper play taps, lock our bodies, and celebrate Paul's official annual memorial and motorcycle ride.
+On 8-15-20, at Lytle Creek Gun Range, my Marine brothers, sisters, and I will listen to a Marine bugler and bagpiper play taps, lock our bodies, and celebrate Paul’s official annual memorial and motorcycle ride.
 Also in attendance will be a Marine Honor Guard with rifles courtesy of USMC HQ.
-Being a lawyer, let me lay a foundation so that you might better understand the situation.
+Being a lawyer, let me lay a foundation for you to understand the situation better.

 Knowing my father is in Valhalla among his TRUE brothers was not enough for me to feel safe about him, his legacy, or my duty to his memory as a fellow Marine brother.
 Losing my father led me back full circle to our mutual brotherhood, the United States Marine Corps, which I will discuss in more detail below.
-The United States Marine Corps started out as the Continental Marines and holds the distinction of having been born in a bar, called Tun Tavern, on November 10, 1775.
+The United States Marine Corps started as the Continental Marines and held the distinction of having been born in a bar called Tun Tavern on November 10, 1775.
 Perhaps the most important day in the Marines is the Marine Corps Birthday celebration.
 No other branch has anything close to this celebration.
-It's a "thing."
+It’s a “thing.”

-First, I want to thank Lieutenant General Faulkner (Ret.), President of the Marine Corps Asociation, for getting me the emotional support I needed from fellow brothers when I needed it most.
-I requested mast from Leatherneck Magazine, and I got it.
-In other branches, with few exceptions, officers lead from the rear.
-Not so in the Marines.
+First, I want to thank Lieutenant General Faulkner (Ret.), President of the Marine Corps Association, for getting me the emotional support I needed from my fellow brothers when I needed it most.
+I requested a mast from Leatherneck Magazine, and I got it.
+In other branches, with few exceptions, officers lead from the rear, but not so in the Marines.

 “Leading by example, and leading from the front, are two of the most important attributes of a United States Marine Corps officer.”
 (Source).

-“ESPRIT DE CORPS” simply means that no Marine ever lets another Marine down.
+“ESPRIT DE CORPS” means no Marine ever lets another Marine down.

 Although there are many Marine brothers I will thank in the following posts on this matter, there is a group of Marines to whom I need to pay special tribute:

-I want all you vets, especially you transitioning EAS Marines, to read this article and maybe read it twice.
+I want all vets, especially you transitioning EAS Marines, to read this article and maybe read it twice.
 Understanding and digesting what I am about to say may very well prevent a lot of grief for your family and friends.
-Due to our longer, harder training, superior discipline, and desire to be the best IN AND OUT OF UNIFORM, Marines always take the loss of a fellow Marine personally.
-Typically we tend to blame ourselves to the point we don't feel we deserve to live.
-The question and comment I hear when a Marine loses a teammate remains hauntingly similar to this quote:
+Due to our more extended, more complex training, superior discipline, and desire to be the best IN AND OUT OF UNIFORM, Marines always take the loss of a fellow Marine personally.
+We tend to blame ourselves to the point that we don’t feel we deserve to live.
+The question and comments I hear when a Marine loses a teammate remain hauntingly similar to this quote:

 “Why couldn’t it have been me instead?
 He was a better man than me!” – Sergeant Paul Ehline referencing his X/O in Vietnam.

-Because of this unique bond that we have, Marines, especially Marines in leadership positions, may not be able to live with themselves when we feel so responsible for our fallen brothers (and sisters too).
-This carries on no matter how long we served or how long we have been out.
+Because of our unique bond, Marines, especially Marines in leadership positions, may be unable to live with themselves when we feel so responsible for our fallen brothers (and sisters too).
+This carries on no matter how long we served or have been out.
 Boot camp is a religious experience, a great awakening of the warrior within.
 We are the Berserkers of America.

-But what makes us so different from the other military branches is that we are never truly out of our beloved Corps, even when we are 100% disabled from combat or from training wounds.
+But what makes us so different from the other military branches is that we are never truly out of our beloved Corps, even when we are 100% disabled from combat or training wounds.
 Civilians get hung up on how long you served, believing that time in grade means something.
 Most of us lawyers know that the length of time practicing law is irrelevant.
-What matters is how good you are at your MOS and the success you have had in that role.
+What matters is how good you are at your MOS and your success in that role.

 “When a person enlists in the Air Force for 6 years and gets out it takes them about 6 to 5 hours to readjust back into civilian life.
 A sailor who enlists in the Navy for 6 years takes about 6 to 7 months to readjust back into civilian life.
 A person who enlists in the Army for 6 years takes about 6 to 7 years to readjust back into civilian life.
 You Marines after you graduate from Marine Corps Boot Camp you will never ever readjust back into civilian life.
 You are a Marine forever.“ – Unknown Navy Doc

 Becoming a Marine means you are a Marine for life.
-It’s like a biker club in a way.
-My father marched when he walked and, according to my wife, so do I. Our 12-year-old son, Gunnarr, does the same and he already knows about our mythical "Lord and Savior Chesty Puller."
-(Yes Uncle Dave and Richard, Jesus is the true Lord, but this is part of Marine Corps lore).
+It’s like a biker club, in a way.
+My father marched when he walked, and, according to my wife, so do I. Our 12-year-old son, Gunnarr, does the same, and he already knows about our mythical “Lord and Savior Chesty Puller.”
+(Yes, Uncle Dave and Richard, Jesus is the faithful Lord, but this is part of Marine Corps lore).

-Just to get an idea of who my dad looked up to just read this:
+To get an idea of who my dad looked up just to read this:

 “Don’t you forget that you’re First Marines!
 Not all the communists in Hell can overrun you!”
 (Col. Lewis B. “Chesty” Puller, USMC; rallying his First Marine Regiment near Chosin Reservoir, Korea, December 1950).

-Lieutenant General Lewis B. "Chesty" Puller was the most highly decorated Marine in history.
+Lieutenant General Lewis B. “Chesty” Puller was the most decorated Marine in history.
 And the rank and file Marines also love him because he was a mustang officer.
 Noteworthy here is that Puller was George S. Patton’s distant cousin.
-To rank and file Marines college means nothing.
-"Can you fight, can you lead?"
+To rank and file, Marines college means nothing.
+“Can you fight?
+Can you lead?”

 Interesting Fact About Paul Ehline The Civilian.